hydephp/develop/docs/digging-deeper/updating-hyde.md

 # Updating Hyde

-## While Hyde is in beta, stuff can change rapidly.

 This guide will help you update Hyde to the latest version.
 It is recommended to back up your source files before updating.